rust-lang/rust/text/0000-unnamed-fields.md

 ## Visibility

-Each field within an unnamed `struct` or `union` may have an attached visibility (`pub` or `pub(crate)`).
+Each field within an unnamed `struct` or `union` may have an attached visibility.
 An unnamed field itself does not have its own visibility; all of its fields appear directly within the containing structure, and their own visibilities apply.

 ## Documentation